helloSystem/docs/developer/menu.md

 programs, converts to them MenuModel and send to them AppMenu (sometimes called a global menu bar). `unity-gtk-module` is used as a backend, and thus must also be installed
 * Status: active
-* Issues: Supposedly used by Firefox and Chrome but those applications are not functional with Menu in helloSystem yet.
+* Issues: Only if `GTK_MODULES=appmenu-gtk-module` is exported the menus in e.g. Audacity get shown in the global menu bar.
+Supposedly used by Firefox and Chrome but those applications are not functional with Menu in helloSystem yet.
 Upstream documentation [advises](https://github.com/rilian-la-te/vala-panel-appmenu#post-build-instructions) "Install `libdbusmenu-glib libdbusmenu-gtk3 libdbusmenu-gtk2` to get Chromium/Google Chrome to work"
 * Installed by package: `appmenu-gtk-module`

 ### unity-gtk-module